-- A record of any significant academic projects that may have fostered the student's general knowledge of the field before entering Wheaton. - A transcript recording the student's course work in the Wheaton Ph.D./BTS program. - A record of the results of the "Mid-program Consultation." - A record of the student's other significant program activities, including but not necessarily limited to, their involvement in formal class teaching, informal tutorials, their attendance at special lectures, research related to their teaching fellowship duties, and papers read or published. - A record of their general reading in their areas of specialization, especially that reading recommended in bibliographies prepared by faculty in each of the areas of specialization.
+- A record of any significant academic projects that may have fostered the student's general knowledge of the field before entering Wheaton. - A transcript recording the student's course work in the Wheaton Ph.D./BTS program. - A record of the student's other significant program activities, including but not necessarily limited to, their involvement in formal class teaching, informal tutorials, their attendance at special lectures, research related to their teaching fellowship duties, and papers read or published. - A record of their general reading in their areas of specialization, especially that reading recommended in bibliographies prepared by faculty in each of the areas of specialization.